 Wednesday in the Ninth Week of Ordinary Time at Mississippi Abbey

 All these questions are about human happiness, as if that was what heaven is all about.
-But in heaven we will be sharers in God’s own divine nature, in divine happiness.
+But Christian anthropology tells us we will be sharers in God’s own divine nature, in divine happiness.
 What will that be like?
 Will we be able, like God, to create things out of nothing?
 Will there never be any past or future in heaven, because as Boethius writes, “eternity is the entire, simultaneous and perfect possession of unending life.”1 Does that mean we will be present to all of time all at once, and like God, be able to watch the beginning of creation, the big bang?
 Will we be able to know what everyone else is thinking?

 1. Boethius, The Consolation of Philosophy, Vol. 3, Book V, Revelation Insight Publishing Co, Brandon, FL.